The Founders of the Lodge

 The founding members’ names appear in the following order:

 Sir Charles Warren (1840-1927)

-Born 1840.
-Entered Her Majesty's Service as Lieutenant in the Royal Engineers in 1857; Captain, 1869.
+Born 1840; entered Her Majesty’s Service as a Lieutenant in the Royal Engineers in 1857; Captain, 1869.
 Conducted the Palestine Exploration 1867-70.
-In 1876 settled the boundary line of the Orange Free State and Griqualand West [now part of the South African Northern Cape Province]; Gazetted CMG in 1877, and appointed Special Commissioner in the latter district.
-Was engaged in the Griqua-Kaffir War, and made Lieut.-Colonel in 1877.
-In 1879, Administrator of Griqualand; 1881, Surveying Instructor at Chatham.
-Served in Egypt against Arabi, and recovered the bodies of Professor Palmer and his companions in 1882.
-Proceeded to South Africa in command of the Bechuanaland Expedition in 1884 and created GCMG 1885.
+In 1876 settled the boundary line of the Orange Free State and Griqualand West (now part of the South African Northern Cape Province).
+Gazetted CMG in 1877 and appointed Special Commissioner in the Northern Cape Province.
+Active service in the Griqua-Kaffir War and promoted Lieut.-Colonel in 1877.
+Administrator of Griqualand 1879; Surveying Instructor at Chatham 1881.
+Served in Egypt and recovered the bodies of Professor Palmer and his companions in 1882.
+In South Africa in command of the Bechuanaland Expedition in 1884 and created GCMG 1885.
 Commanded at Suakim but recalled in 1886 to re-organise the London Police Force as Chief Commissioner.
 Author of Underground Jerusalem; The Temple or the Tomb; and numerous papers to learned societies.

 William Henry Rylands (1847-1922)

-Born 1847.
-Fellow of the Society of Antiquaries, Member of the Asiatic Societies of London and Paris etc. etc., Secretary of the Society of Biblical Archaeology.
+Born 1847; Fellow of the Society of Antiquaries; Member of the Asiatic Societies of London and Paris; Secretary of the Society of Biblical Archaeology.

-Author of Freemasonry in the xvii century in Warrington, Chester and of many other works and contributions to the Masonic press, as well as papers etc. on Antiquarian matters.
+Author of Freemasonry in the xvii century in Warrington, Chester and many other works and contributions to the Masonic press, as well as papers on antiquarian matters.